 If your business has already gained traction and you wouldn’t mind taking someone else’s advice, you might want to consider pursuing venture capital firms instead of investors.
 Venture capital firms base their decisions almost entirely on data, rather than clever elevator pitches or personal connection.
 Your business plan should envision continuous growth and show that you will only spend their money on initiatives that coincide with this objective.

-Here’s four more reasons to choose venture capital (VC) firms as your source of funding:
+Here are four more reasons to choose venture capital (VC) firms as your source of funding:

 1. VC Firms Make Larger Investments